rwcarlsen/cyan/readme.md

 # CyAn - Cyclus Analysis Tools

 CyAn contains command line tools for post processing and analyzing Cyclus simulation databases (http://fuelcycle.org).
-It is still experimental and is not guaranteed to be 100% correct.
+It is still experimental and not all features have been validated/verified to be correct.

 ## Installation